pehrs/go2dot/README.md

 # go2dot

-A utility to generate a Grapviz dot graph for a golang package structures and functions.
+A utility to generate a [Graphviz](https://graphviz.org/) dot graph for a golang package structures and functions.

 Example: